mnsekh111/soft-eng-works/HW2/README.md

 1. #### Builder Pattern
     > Builder pattern is generally used for creating complex  objects using simple methods in a step by step approach.
 The component responsible for building the instances are independent of other components of the application.

     Builder pattern is used to build complex objects with many attributes where certain attributes are optional.
-Using builder pattern prevents the need for numberous number of constructors and setter methods for attributes.
-The Builder pattern separates the construction of a complex object from its representation so that the same construction process can create different representations.
+Using builder pattern prevents the need for numerous number of constructors and setter methods for attributes.The Builder pattern separates the construction of a complex object from its representation so that the same construction process can create different representations.

     **Example:**
     ```java